jlu5/bookmarksync/README.md

 ## Build instructions

-To compile BookmarkSync you will need qmake and the headers for Qt 5, KDE Plasma 5, and KIO.
+To compile BookmarkSync you will need qmake and the headers for KIO.

-On Debian and derivatives, this is `apt install qtbase5-dev libkf5iconthemes-dev libkf5kio-dev`.
+On Debian and derivatives, this is `apt install qtbase5-dev libkf5kio-dev`.

 Then,